 Residency: No residency requirement to test.
 If you are hired by the Urbana Fire Department, Firefighters are required to live within a 35-mile radius of the corporate limits of the City of Urbana.

 Special Qualifications: No felony convictions and no misdemeanors which preclude service as a Firefighter by Illinois statute (65 ILCS 5/10-1-7.1(i)).

-It takes around six months from the exam date to the day the final eligibility list is published.
+It can take a few months from the exam date to the day the final eligibility list is published.
 Why does it take so long?
 See the process step-by-step.